terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 - Conducting longitudinal studies to assess the correlation between policy changes and certification rates.
 - Utilizing more advanced machine learning techniques, such as hierarchical clustering or neural networks, to gain deeper insights into certification patterns.

+---

+---

+# Data Science Research Project Accelerator: Scraping BREEAM Data

+---

+### **Project Objective:**
+The primary goal of this project is to scrape, process, and analyze publicly available BREEAM-certified assessment data to uncover insights into the proliferation of sustainable construction across various regions, building types, and certification levels.
+By automating data extraction from GreenBookLive, the objective is to:
+1. Track temporal changes in BREEAM certifications.
+2. Examine sector-specific and typological distribution patterns.
+3. Identify regional trends in certified sustainable buildings.
+4. Provide actionable insights for architects, developers, and policymakers to support sustainable construction decisions.

+This project specifically focuses on high-performance certifications, such as "Outstanding" and "Excellent," to help guide green building initiatives in line with the UK's ambitious net-zero targets.

+---

+### **Relevance of the Study:**
+Sustainability in the built environment is gaining importance as urban areas grow and green standards are increasingly embedded in development projects.
+BREEAM certification plays a critical role in ensuring that sustainability standards are maintained.
+Understanding the distribution of certified buildings will inform future urban policies, building designs, and regional planning strategies.
+The insights gained from this project are crucial for:
+- Policy development for green infrastructure.
+- Incentive programs to promote high sustainability standards in construction.
+- Identifying regional disparities in BREEAM certifications to focus resources on underperforming areas.

+---

+### **Methodology:**

+1. **Data Collection:**
+   - **Web-Scraping:** Data was extracted using Python libraries such as `requests`, `BeautifulSoup`, and `Selenium`.
+The latter was especially useful in interacting with dynamically loaded web elements.
+The data included:
+     - Building name
+     - Location (city, region)
+     - Certification date
+     - Certification level (e.g., Excellent, Outstanding)
+   - **Challenges in Scraping:** Handling JavaScript-rendered content required advanced interaction simulations.
+The scraping process was throttled to avoid overloading the server and risking IP blocking.

+2. **Data Cleaning:**
+   - Data inconsistencies, such as different regional nomenclatures and missing fields, were addressed using the `Pandas` library.
+Imputation was used for missing geographical data based on regional trends.
+   - Certification types were standardized for a clean comparison across regions and years.

+3. **Data Analysis:**
+   - **Temporal Trends:** Using time-series analysis, certification rates were compared over years to identify spikes and drops, particularly around regulatory shifts.
+Certifications for higher levels like "Outstanding" showed a marked increase, particularly from 2019 onwards (as shown in the *Outstanding Industrial* and *Office* charts).
+   - **Sectoral and Geographic Distribution:** Geospatial analysis was done with `Folium` and `GeoPandas`, revealing clusters of certified buildings in London, Manchester, and emerging areas in Scotland (e.g., *Map UK* and *Map London*).
+Sector-wise, the office, retail, and residential sectors dominated certifications, with industrial and public sectors growing in recent years (*Land Use Percentage*).

+4. **Model Building:**
+   - **K-Means Clustering:** This unsupervised technique was used to group buildings based on certification type, region, and building type.
+It revealed key clusters in high-performing areas such as Central London and emerging northern regions like Manchester and Liverpool (*Map World*).
+   - **Cluster Evaluation:** The Elbow Method and silhouette scores were used to optimize the number of clusters.
+Key cluster centroids highlighted that public infrastructure projects like schools and hospitals in Wales and Scotland often pursued higher sustainability standards.

+5. **Technology and Innovation:**
+   - **Visualization Tools:** `Matplotlib` and `Seaborn` were employed for bar charts, histograms, and distribution visualizations.
+Geospatial insights were mapped using `Folium`, bringing to light certification density across regions.
+   - **Machine Learning:** Beyond clustering, feature engineering (based on certification year, type, and location) enriched the dataset for deeper insights into sustainability performance.

+---

+### **Challenges:**
+- **Dynamic Content Loading:** The heavy reliance on JavaScript necessitated Selenium automation, which introduced complications in terms of page load times and ensuring reliable interactions with HTML elements.
+- **Data Quality Issues:** Regional discrepancies in naming conventions (e.g., UK counties) required extensive cleaning and standardization efforts.
+- **Rate Limiting and Scalability:** HTTP request throttling was essential to avoid server overload, leading to longer scraping durations.

+---

+### **Stakeholder Engagement:**
+This project is designed with policymakers, architects, and urban planners in mind.
+Engaging these stakeholders at key phases of the project—particularly when reviewing geospatial and temporal findings—ensured the insights were aligned with real-world needs.
+Stakeholder feedback on initial clustering results and geographic disparities informed further model refinement.

+---

+### **Key Insights:**
+- **Surge in Certifications:** There was a doubling of BREEAM certifications at "Outstanding" and "Excellent" levels between 2018 and 2023, likely driven by more stringent regulations and increased sustainability awareness (*Outstanding Certifications Chart*).
+- **Regional Disparities:** While London remains the leader in certifications, post-industrial cities like Manchester and regions in Scotland showed significant growth, driven by government initiatives and urban regeneration efforts.
+- **Sectoral Growth:** Offices and retail projects remain the dominant sectors for certifications.
+However, there is a noticeable uptick in the public sector, particularly in healthcare and educational buildings in northern regions.

+---

+### **Ethical Considerations:**
+Web scraping was conducted ethically, following GreenBookLive’s terms of service, ensuring minimal server load through request throttling, and respecting the privacy of data not intended for public access.
+The data extracted was limited to publicly available certification records.

+---

+### **Conclusions:**
+This research provided valuable insights into the growth and distribution of BREEAM-certified buildings, highlighting regional and sectoral trends that can inform future sustainability initiatives.
+The clustering analysis suggested targeted incentives may be necessary for underperforming regions, and public infrastructure projects should receive continued support for green certifications.

+Future research should expand to include global certifications like LEED or WELL, offering a cross-comparative analysis to further promote global sustainability standards.

+---

+### **Hands-On Activity:**
+Using a subset of the scraped data, a mini-research project was conducted to analyze certification rates in industrial buildings across regions.
+The findings, as visualized in the *Industrial Certifications Chart*, reinforced the temporal trends and sectoral shifts toward higher certification levels.

+---

+### **Presentation:**
+A comprehensive proposal presentation was created, detailing the project objectives, methodologies, challenges, and key findings.
+The visualizations (as presented in *Map UK*, *Land Use Percentage*, and *Office Certifications*) were central in communicating the spatial and sectoral distribution of BREEAM certifications.

+---